hiowenluke/testor/README.md

 ### 3. Title of test case

-We can specify a title string before url like below, Testor will prints it instead of the url.
+You can specify a title string before url like below, Testor will prints it instead of the url.

 ```js
 module.exports = [